 2. Online Payment Integration

 The billing system is getting further improved with the introduction of mobile or virtual wallets.
 These mobile wallets are a mobile payment system that stores users’ credit card information and can be used to make mobile payments without sharing the credit card number with the merchant, and hence providing enhanced security.
 Now, bill generation and payment can be done via mobile phones and guests can settle their bill as soon as they have finished eating, speeding up the bill settlement process.
-There are a few online payment options already in the market, such as PayTM and Ruplee.
+There are a few online payment options already on the market, such as PayTM and Ruplee.

 3. Increased Customer Engagement

 Restaurant owners were quick to realize that just acquiring customers was not enough.
 To survive in the competitive restaurant industry, you need to retain customers.
 Thus came the CRM software into the picture, and over time, evolved into a robust customer management platform.
-With CRM integration, the POS can acquire customer feedback, analyze and generate reports based on customer behavior.
-It also allows you to send promotional e-mails and SMSs to your customers.
+With CRM integration, the POS can acquire customer feedback, analyze and generate reports based on customer behaviour.
+It also allows you to send promotional e-mails and SMS to your customers.